 The specific anxiety and related disorders are treated using variations of CBT methods.
 OCDs and trauma-related disorders require specialized therapy focused on the core symptoms of the disorders, such as repeated washing, flashbacks, or nightmares that do not occur commonly in other anxiety disorders.

-Although not approved by Health Canada, antipsychotics, such as quetiapine or olanzapine in low doses, are frequently used off-label for anxiety and related disorders.
-GABA derivatives (pregabalin or gabapentin) may be prescribed if the first-line and second-line medications do not provide sufficient symptom relief and return of function.
-Gabapentin—although evidence is preliminary—can be used as an alternative to benzodiazepines to reduce anxiety symptoms and enhance slow-wave sleep.
+b) GABA derivatives (pregabalin or gabapentin) may be prescribed if the first-line medications do not provide sufficient symptom relief and return of function.
+Although evidence on this is preliminary, gabapentin can be used as an alternative to benzodiazepines to reduce anxiety symptoms and enhance slow-wave sleep.

-Antipsychotics, such as quetiapine or olanzapine, can be used in low doses and with caution and attention due to the risk of serious adverse effects, such as metabolic syndrome, diabetes mellitus, and tardive dyskinesia.
+The use of antipsychotics is controversial but quetiapine or olanzapine have been used in low doses, with caution and attention paid to the risk of serious adverse effects, such as metabolic syndrome, diabetes mellitus, and tardive dyskinesia.
+These medications should be reserved for treatment-resistant patients under psychiatric care.as quetiapine or olanzapine, can be used in low doses and with caution and attention due to the risk of serious adverse effects, such as metabolic syndrome, diabetes mellitus, and tardive dyskinesia.
 These medications should be reserved for treatment-resistant patients under psychiatric care.

 Social anxiety disorder